 Military Demonstrations

-Additional military participants often include the U.S. Army Golden Knights parachute team, Coast Guard rescue demonstrations over the water, and heritage flights pairing modern jets with vintage aircraft.
+Beyond the headliners, you will often catch the U.S. Army Golden Knights parachute team floating down toward the water, Coast Guard rescue demonstrations (always impressive over open water), and heritage flights that pair modern jets with vintage aircraft.
+Those heritage passes give me chills every time.

 Civilian Performers